seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 My Lord Northumberland will soon be cool'd.

 **KING HENRY IV**
-O God! that one might read the book of fate,
-And see the revolution of the times
-Make mountains level, and the continent,
-Weary of solid firmness, melt itself
-Into the sea! and, other times, to see
-The beachy girdle of the ocean
-Too wide for Neptune's hips; how chances mock,
-And changes fill the cup of alteration
-With divers liquors!
-O, if this were seen,
-The happiest youth, viewing his progress through,
-What perils past, what crosses to ensue,
-Would shut the book, and sit him down and die.
 'Tis not 'ten years gone
 Since Richard and Northumberland, great friends,
 Did feast together, and in two years after